betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 So, you want to take care that you won't damage your electronics but will nonetheless still do an effective job of *cleaning* the surfaces.

-Do not use cleaners with scrubbing additives (granular to the feel).
+Do not use cleaners with scrubbing additives which are granular to the feel.

 While it is difficult to find definitive guidance on the types of cleaners<sup>[23],[24],[25]</sup> to use on sensitive electronics, a number of sources indicate a solution of 70% isopropyl